Charlottesville, Virginia: Government and politics

 Voters elect a five-member council to serve as the legislative and governing body.
 Elected through at-large districts, the members serve four-year terms.
 Every two years, they select a councilor to serve as mayor.
 The mayor presides over meetings, calls special meetings, makes some appointments to advisory boards, and serves as the ceremonial head of government.
+Charlottesville city is overwhelmingly Democratic.

+In June 2025, Charlottesville City Council approved the first use of ranked-choice voting for its Democratic primary election, a change intended to increase electoral inclusiveness and reduce campaign negativity.

 The City Council appoints the City Manager, the Director of Finance, the City Assessor, the Clerk of the council, and members of major policy-making Boards and Commissions.
 The City Manager serves as the Chief Administrative Officer for the city.

 According to the official page the current city council are:

 Voting

 Charlottesville is one of the few Democratic bastions in heavily Republican central Virginia.
 It has swung particularly hard to the Democrats since the 1990s, in tandem with the growing Democratic trend in areas dominated by college towns.
+It has recently become one of the most Democratic out of all of Virginia's cities and counties, second only to Petersburg since 2016; in 2020 Joe Biden won the city with the highest percentage for a Democrat since 1912.

 Education

 The University of Virginia, one of the original Public Ivies, is located in the City of Charlottesville and the County of Albemarle.

 Piedmont Virginia Community College maintains several locations in Charlottesville.

 Charlottesville is served by the Charlottesville City Public Schools.
 The school system operates six elementary schools, Walker Upper Elementary School, Buford Middle School and Charlottesville High School.
 It operated Lane High School jointly with Albemarle County from 1940 to 1974, when it was replaced by Charlottesville High School.
 Jackson P. Burley High School, a segregated school for African American students, was in operation from 1951 to 1967 and served students from both the City of Charlottesville and Albemarle County.
 Burley High School was purchased by Albemarle County soon after it closed, and reopened in 1974 as Jackson P. Burley Middle School.

-Albemarle County Public Schools, which serves nearby Albemarle County, has its headquarters in Charlottesville.
+Albemarle County Public Schools, which serves surrounding Albemarle County, has its headquarters in Charlottesville.

 Charlottesville also has the following private schools, some attended by students from Albemarle County and surrounding areas: